Tracardi/tracardi/README.md

 # Tracardi Open-source Customer Data Platform

-[Tracardi](http://www.twitter.com/tracardi) is a open-source Customer Data Platform.
+[Tracardi](http://www.twitter.com/tracardi) is an open-source Customer Data Platform.

 TRACARDI is an API-first solution, low-code / no-code platform aimed at any e-commerce business that wants to start using user data for marketing purposes.
 If you own a brand new e-commerce platform or